jhipster/generator-jhipster-react-native/contributing.md

 It's recommended to create and test the changes in a generated app, then transfer the changes to the boilerplate files.
 Use git to track your progress.

- - Changes to the `commands` folder can be tested by running the command `ignite generate commandName`.
+ - Changes to the `commands` folder can be tested by running the command `ignite generate commandName commandArguments`.

 Commands are used for generating things after the app has already been created such as components or styles.
-The entity generator will eventually be a a command.